UBC-MOAD/Reshapr/docs/pkg_development.rst

 #.
 Close the milestone for the just released version.

 #.
-Use :command:`hatch version minor,dev` to bump the version for the next development cycle,
+Use :command:`pixi run -e dev hatch version minor,dev` to bump the version for the next development cycle,
-   or use :command:`hatch version major,minor,dev` for a year rollover version bump
+   or use :command:`pixi run -e dev hatch version major,minor,dev` for a year rollover version bump

+#.
+Use :command:`pixi update` to update the lock file to reflect the new version identifier

 #.
 Commit the version bump